 Healthy water

-Water Framework Directive (WFD).
+Water Framework Directive (WFD)

-What does the State Water Board do?
+What does the water board do?

 Emissions

-Certain nutrients and chemicals are bad for water quality.
-We are therefore committed to reducing emissions of these substances from industry, agriculture, households and sewage treatment plants, among others.
-One example is the North Holland Agricultural Portal in which we work together with the province, other water boards, the LTO and agricultural collectives.
-We are also investigating whether substances are released during dredging that affect chemical water quality.
+Certain nutrients and chemicals are harmful to water quality.
+We are therefore committed to reducing emissions of these substances from industry, agriculture, households, sewage treatment plants, and other sources.
+One example is theNorth Holland Agricultural Portal, in which we collaborate with the province, other water boards, the LTO, and agricultural collectives.
+We are also investigating whether substances are released during dredging that affect the chemical water quality.

-Setup and management
+Design and management

 Monitoring and research

-Rules, permits, supervision and enforcement
+Rules, permits, supervision enforcement

 • Dinoterb

-• Fish
+• Fishing

 The presence or absence of certain fish species can say something about the ecosystem.

-• Management and design
+• Management and organization

 • Monitoring and research